krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You are trying to assign roles to the dev and prod projects of Cymbal Superstore’s e-commerce app but are receiving an error when you try to run set-iam policy.
+Q. You are trying to assign roles to the dev and prod projects of Cymbal Superstore’s e-commerce app but are receiving an error when you try to run set-iam policy.
 The projects are organized into an ecommerce folder in the Cymbal Superstore organizational hierarchy.
 You want to follow best practices for the permissions you need while respecting the practice of least privilege.
 What should you do?
 ```
 ```
 Ask your administrator for the roles/resourcemanager.folderIamAdmin for the ecommerce folder